Library Services for LSCS Employees Working on Advanced Degrees

 TexShare

 As an employee of LSCS, you are eligible to receive from your librarian a TexShare card which you can use to directly access library collections at most academic institutions in Texas.
-TexShare is a consortium of libraries, each of which sets their own policies in regard to items loaned and services provided via the TexShare card, and these policies vary.
+TexShare is a consortium of libraries, each of which sets their own policies in regard to items loaned and services provided via the TexShare card.
+You can search for participating libraries on the TexShare Card website.

 Citation and formatting assistance